Generators and defining relations for the ring of differential operators on a smooth affine algebraic variety: Generators for the ring of differential operators on a smooth irreducible affine algebraic variety

 The group $\Aut_K(A)$ of $K$-algebra automorphisms of the algebra $A$ acts in a natural way (by changing generators) on the derivations $\Der_K(A)$, $\s (\d ):=\s \circ \d \circ \s^{-1}$ for $\s \in \Aut_K(A)$ and $\d \in \Der_K(A)$.

-The derivations $\der_{\i , \j }$ {\em depend} on the choice of generators of the ideal $I$.
+The derivations $\der_{\i , \j }$ depend on the choice of generators of the ideal $I$.
 There are two natural questions: (1) {\em Does ${\rm der}_K(A)$ depend on the choice of generators for the ideal} $I$?
 (2) {\em Does ${\rm der}_K(A)$ depend on the presentation $P_n/I$}? (i.e. given a $K$-algebra isomorphism $\s : P_n/I\ra P_{n'}/I'$, is $\s {\rm der}_K(P_n/I)\s^{-1}={\rm der}_K(P_{n'}/I')$?)
 The next theorem gives affirmative answers to both questions, and so the module of natural derivations ${\rm der}_K(A)$ is an {\em invariant} of the algebra $A$.

-\begin{theorem} \begin{enumerate} \item The $A$-module ${\rm der}_K(A)$ does not depend on the choice of generators for the ideal $I$. \item The set of natural derivations ${\rm der}_K(A)$ does not depend on the presentation of the algebra $A$ as a factor algebra $P_n/I$. \item The ring $\gD (A)$ of natural differential operators on $A$ does not depend either on the choice of generators for the ideal $I$ or on the presentation of the algebra $A$ as a factor algebra $P_n/I$. \end{enumerate} \end{theorem}
+\begin{theorem} \begin{enumerate} \item The $A$-module ${\rm der}_K(A)$ does not depend on the choice of generators for the ideal $I$. \item The set of natural derivations ${\rm der}_K(A)$ does not depend on the presentation of the algebra $A$ as the factor algebra $P_n/I$. \item The ring $\gD (A)$ of natural differential operators on $A$ does not depend either on the choice of generators for the ideal $I$ or on the presentation of the algebra $A$ as the factor algebra $P_n/I$. \end{enumerate} \end{theorem}

 {\it Proof}. $1$.
 Given another set, say $g_1, \ldots , g_l$, of generators for the ideal $I$.
 Let ${\rm der}_K(A)'$ be the corresponding submodule of $\Der_K(A)$ of $g$-natural derivations.
 Then $f_i=\sum_{k=1}^la_{ik}g_k$ for some $a_{ik}\in P_n$, and so $\nabla f_i=\sum_{k=1}^la_{ik}\nabla g_{k}$(mod $I$).
 For $\j =(j_1, \ldots , j_{r+1})$ and $f_i$, let $\nabla_\j f_i:=(\overline{\frac{\der f_i}{\der x_{j_1}}}, \ldots , \overline{\frac{\der f_i}{\der x_{j_{r+1}}}})=\sum_{i'=1}^l\overline{a}_{ii'}\nabla_\j g_{i'}$ and let $\nabla_\j := (\der_{j_1}, \ldots , \der_{j_{r+1}})$.
 The derivations $\der_{\i , \j }$ can be written as the exterior product (the determinant) $\nabla_\j f_{i_1}\wedge \cdots \wedge \nabla_\j f_{i_r}\wedge \nabla_\j$, where $\i =(i_1, \ldots , i_r)$.
 Substituting the expression for each $\nabla f_{i_\nu}$ in the product, we see that